 If you commute to work in a large city, chances are that while you sit in twice-daily traffic jams you’ve experienced a moment of jealously over the freelancer sitting in the comfort of home or at a café, sipping cappuccinos as he or she clicks away on the laptop keyboard.
 Working from home boasts impressive benefits: professional flexibility, greater work-life balance, and a low-stress environment, not to mention less exposure to germs and viruses, which is especially comforting today.

-With the decay of traditional work structures wherein workers were meant to have lifelong careers at one company or organization, the advent of the internet has ushered in a new economy, where workers increasingly prefer work-at-home opportunities to 9-to-5 office jobs.
-Nearly 40% of today’s workforce telecommutes (working from home by connecting via digital means) at least part of the time.
+With the decay of traditional work structures, wherein workers were meant to have lifelong careers at one company or organization, the advent of the internet has ushered in a new economy.
+Today, workers increasingly prefer work-at-home opportunities to 9-to-5 office jobs.
+Today, between 20-25% of workers in America telecommute (work from home by connecting via digital means) at least part of the time.
 According to the US Bureau of Labor Statistics, the number of telecommuters jumped 115% between 2005 and 2015.
 As such, the world’s top-rated companies for employees are embracing this trend, with flexible schedules and telecommuting options.

 But is working from home really all it’s cracked up to be?
 Let’s explore some of the advantages and drawbacks of working from home.

 Working at home blurs the line between personal and professional life

 For a workaholic, working from home is roughly equivalent to conducting an AA meeting in a distillery – the tools to feed your addiction are precariously close by.
 And those who are not addicted to work still admit difficulty in drawing boundaries between work time and personal time.
 Conversely, there are also telecommuters who are unable to snap out of “personal mode” when working from home.
 Those who dream of working in their pajamas often meet the fretful reality that they were as productive in their waking hours as they were in their sleep.
 Working at home may actually make it harder to achieve a healthy work-life balance and, therefore, is simply not suitable to all personality types.

 Independent work from homers suffer an endemic lack of security